NASA-ESA Mars Sample Return: Earth Return Orbiter (ERO)

+ESA's insignias for its contributions to the mission, the Earth Return orbiter (left) and Sample Transfer Arm (right).

-ERO is an ESA-developed spacecraft.
-It includes the NASA-built Capture and Containment and Return System (CCRS) and Electra UHF Communications Package.
-It will rendezvous with the samples delivered by MAV in low Mars orbit (LMO).
-The ERO orbiter is planned to weigh ~7000 kg (largest Mars Orbiter) and have solar arrays resulting in a wingspan of more than 38 m.
-These solar panels are some of the largest ever launched into space.
+ERO was a planned ESA-developed spacecraft.
+It would include the NASA-built Capture and Containment and Return System (CCRS) and Electra UHF Communications Package.
+It would rendezvous with the samples delivered by MAV in low Mars orbit (LMO).
+The ERO orbiter was planned to weigh ~7000 kg (largest Mars Orbiter) and have solar arrays resulting in a wingspan of more than 38 m.
+These solar panels would be some of the largest ever launched into space.

-ERO is scheduled to launch on an Ariane 6 rocket in 2027 and arrive at Mars in 2029, using ion propulsion and a separate chemical propulsion element to gradually reach the proper orbit of 325 km and then rendezvous with the orbiting sample.
-The MAV's second stage's radio beacon will give controllers the information they need to get the ESA Earth Return Orbiter close enough to the Orbiting Sample to see it through reflective light and capture it for return to earth.
+ERO was scheduled to launch on an Ariane 6 rocket in 2027 and arrive at Mars in 2029, using ion propulsion and a separate chemical propulsion element to gradually reach the proper orbit of 325 km, and then rendezvous with the orbiting sample.
+The MAV's second-stage radio beacon would give controllers the information they need to get the ESA Earth Return Orbiter close enough to the Orbiting Sample to see it via reflective light, and capture it for return to earth.
 To do this, the ERO would use high-performance cameras to detect the Orbiting Sample at over 1000 km distance.
-Once "locked on" the ERO would track it continuously using cameras and LiDARs throughout the rendezvous phase.
+Once "locked on," the ERO would track it continuously using cameras and LiDARs throughout the rendezvous phase.
 Once aligned with the sample container, the Capture, Containment, and Return System would power on, open its capture lid, and turn on its capture sensors.
 ESA's orbiter would then push itself toward the sample container at about 1 to 2 inches (2.5 to 5 centimeters) per second to overtake and "swallow" it.
-After detecting that the sample container is safely inside, the Capture, Containment, and Return System would quickly close its lid.
-Thus, the orbiter will retrieve and seal the canisters in orbit and use a NASA-built robotic arm to place the sealed container into an Earth-entry capsule.
-The 600 kg CCRS would be responsible for thoroughly sterilizing the exterior of the Orbiting Sample and double sealing it inside the EES, creating a secondary containment barrier to keep the samples safely isolated and intact for maximum scientific return.
-It will raise its orbit, jettison the propulsion element (including ~500 kg of CCRS hardware, which is of no use after sterilizing samples), and return to Earth during the 2033 Mars-to-Earth transfer window.
+After detecting that the sample container is safely inside, the CCRS would quickly close its lid.
+Thus, the orbiter would retrieve and seal the canisters in orbit, and use a NASA-built robotic arm to place the sealed container into an Earth-entry capsule.

-The ERO will measure the total radiation dose received throughout the entire flight.
-Results will help monitor the health of the spacecraft and provide important information on how to protect human explorers in future trips to Mars.
+The 600 kg CCRS would be responsible for thoroughly sterilizing the exterior of the Orbiting Sample, and double sealing it inside the Earth Entry System (EES), creating a secondary containment barrier to keep the samples safely isolated and intact for maximum scientific return.
+It would raise its orbit, jettison the propulsion element (including ~500 kg of CCRS hardware, which would be of no use after sterilizing samples), and return to Earth during the 2033 Mars-to-Earth transfer window.
+ERO would measure the total radiation dose received throughout the entire flight.
+Results would help monitor the health of the spacecraft and provide important information on how to protect human explorers in future trips to Mars.

+After USA cancelled the sample return mission, ESA was considering repurposing ERO for a standalone one-way mission to Mars called ZefERO, possibly launching to Mars in 2032.
+However, in early 2026, ESA member states decided to cancel ERO and the agency begun discussions with ERO's prime contractor, Airbus Defence and Space, about reusing certain technologies developed for the mission.